 Under the terms of the hotel management agreements that we have entered into with Marriott (or its affiliates), or will enter into in the future with Marriott or other third-party hotel management companies, our ability to participate in operating decisions regarding our hotel properties will be limited.
-We currently rely and will continue to rely on these hotel management companies to adequately operate our hotel properties under the terms of the hotel managements.
+We currently rely and will continue to rely on these hotel management companies to adequately operate our hotel properties under the terms of the hotel management agreements.
 We do not have the authority to require any hotel property to be operated in a particular manner or to govern any particular aspect of its operations (for instance, setting room rates).
 Thus, even if we believe our hotel properties are being operated inefficiently or in a manner that does not result in satisfactory occupancy rates, ADRs and operating profits, we may not have sufficient rights under our hotel management agreements to enable us to force the hotel management company to change its method of operation.
-We can only seek redress if a hotel management company violates the terms of the applicable hotel management agreement with the TRS lessee, and then only to the extent of the remedies provided for under the terms of the hotel management.
-Our current hotel management agreements are generally non-terminable, subject to certain exceptions for cause (see "Our Principal Agreements-Our Hotel Management Agreements"), and in the event that we need to replace any of our hotel management companies pursuant to termination for cause, we may experience significant disruptions at the affected properties, which may adversely affect our ability to make distributions to our stockholders.
+We can only seek redress if a hotel management agreement.
+Our current hotel management agreement sare generally non-terminable, subject to certain exceptions for cause (see "Our Principal Agreements-Our Hotel Management Agreements"), and in the event that we need to replace any of our hotel management companies pursuant to termination for cause, we may experience significant disruptions at the affected properties, which may adversely affect our ability to make distributions to our stockholders.